Speech Therapy for Progressive Disease Management in South Florida

 Navigating loss of speech with AAC tools

-Nina adapts therapy as needs change — from strengthening speech and voice to training in assistive communication or managing swallowing risks.
+Nina adapts therapy as needs change, from strengthening speech and voice to training in assistive communication or managing swallowing risks.
+Toghether, we’ll work on mindfulness activities to help unlock a better quality of life.

 What Therapy Includes